A survey on multi-player bandits: Towards Realistic Considerations

 In practice, this assumption is actually very strong and means that the observed rewards are almost noiseless. \citet{magesh2019b} instead assume that all the players have different ranks.
 Thanks to this, they can coordinate their exploration, so that all players can explore each arm $k$ with a known and fixed number of players $m$ pulling it.
 Exploring for all arms and all numbers of players $m$ then allows the players to know their own expectations $\mu^j_k(m)$ for any $k$ and $m$.
 From there, the players can reach the optimal allocation using a Game of Thrones routine similar to Algorithm~\ref{alg:GoT}.
 This work thus extended the results of \citet{bistritz2020b} to the harder setting of non-zero rewards in case of collision. \citet{bande2021} recently used a similar exploration for the homogeneous setting.

-When the arm mean is exactly inversely proportional to the number of pulling players pulling, \ie $\mu_k^j(m) = \frac{\mu_k^j(1)}{m}$, \citet{boyarski2021distributed} exploit this assumption to design a simple $\bigO{\log^{3+\delta}(T)}$ regret algorithm.
+When the arm mean is exactly inversely proportional to the number of players pulling it, \ie $\mu_k^j(m) = \frac{\mu_k^j(1)}{m}$, \citet{boyarski2021distributed} exploit this assumption to design a simple algorithm with a regret scaling with time as $\log^{3+\delta}(T)$.
 During the exploration phase, all players first pull each arm $k$ altogether and estimate $\mu_k^j(M)$.
 From there, they add a block where they pull the arm $1$ with probability $\frac{1}{2}$, allowing to estimate $M$ and thus the whole functions $\mu_k^j$.
 The optimal matching is then assigned following a GoT subroutine.

-\paragraph{Competing bandits.} A recent stream of literature considers another collision model where only one of the pulling players gets the arm reward, based on the preferences of the arm.
+\textbf{Competing bandits.} A recent stream of literature considers another collision model where only one of the pulling players gets the arm reward, based on the preferences of the arm.
 This setting, introduced by \citet{liu2019}, is discussed in \cref{sec:comp_bandits2}.

-\subsection{Non-collaborative players}
+\subsection{Non-collaborative Players}

 Assuming perfectly collaborative players might be another oversimplification in multiplayer bandits.
 A short survey by \citet{attar2012} presents the different security challenges for cognitive radio networks.
 Roughly, these threats are divided into two types: \textit{jamming attacks} and \textit{selfish players}.
 These security threats thus appear as soon as players are no more fully cooperative.